MarioniLab/RabbitGastrulation2022/RNA/run_cellranger/README.md

 The scRNA-seq raw fastq files can be downloaded from the ArrayExpress website using accession number [**E-MTAB-11836**](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-11836/).

+Sample metadata and the expected number of cells can be found in `data-in/rna_sample_metadata.csv`.

 ## Usage

 The first step is to create a Cell Ranger reference package using the reference genome and gene annotations.
 The code for doing this is available in `create_reference.md`